PHOT 474B: STUDIO PHOTOGRAPHY TECHNIQUES II NONCREDIT

 Method(s) of Evaluation

-A photographic portfolio whose content demonstrates control of light placement, the achievement of the appropriate exposure, and a sensitivity to the way the image(s) will be interpreted based on the subject's arrangement and composition
+A photographic portfolio that demonstrates the ability to control light, composition, and exposure, as well as sensitivity to the way the image(s) may be interpreted based on the arrangement and composition of the items or people photographed

 Method(s) of Instruction